Robinlovelace/open-gat/README.md

-The focus on *open source* tools for geographic analysis in transport planning is timely because this is an area of rapid growth, as outlined in Section @ref(open-source-tools).
+The focus on *open source* tools for geographic analysis in transport planning is timely because this is an area of rapid growth, as outlined in Section <a href="#open-source-tools">4</a>.
 The topic has yet to be explored in the academic literature, to the best of the author’s knowledge.
 A deeper reason that transport planning benefits from levels of transparency and citizen participation that are more easily reached with open source solutions than proprietary solutions (Peters 2020).
 Transport planning involves decisions about how public funds, spaces and other shared resources are used.
 It is, to a greater or lesser extent, part of wider democratic processes that reflect contemporary political and societal priorities (Legacy 2016).
 These priorities have shifted substantially over the past few decades, meaning that transport plans based on out-of-date ideas or faulty model assumptions (such as the assumption that congestion can be tackled by building more roads) can lead to unwanted impacts (such as increased congestion), which can be fatal (Hollander 2016).

 The importance of transparency and democratic accountability in transport planning (and hence the importance of open source tools in